Js-Brecht/babel-plugin-tsconfig-paths/README.md

 * `relative` : Generate relative paths instead of absolute paths when converting aliased import paths.
   * Default: `true`

+* `keepSourceExt` : Should the resolved alias maintain the extension of the source file?
+  * Default: `false`

 * `extensions` : Which file extensions to resolve.
   * Default: `[".js", ".jsx", ".ts", ".tsx", ".es", ".es6", ".mjs"]`